tomglynch/tglyn.ch/src/DJ/index.md

 {% vimeo "878873949" %}

 Hope you enjoyed it.
-You can view the few more of my sets on my [Vimeo](https://vimeo.com/onlinetom).
+You can view the few of my sets on my [Vimeo](https://vimeo.com/onlinetom).
 And if you have any suggestions for videos or things to include in my sets, please use the form below.

 ### Request nostalgia
 {% include components/dj_submit_nostalgia_form %}